Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 change the Author subfield to anything you prefer.
 RMarkdown files can be compiled (also referred to as ‘knitted’) into an HTML file, a PDF document, or a word document.
-To generate PDF files you need to install MiKTex which we won’t do for this assignment ([a good tutorial how to install MiKTeX is available here](https://medium.com/@sorenlind/create-pdf-reports-using-r-r-markdown-latex-and-knitr-on-windows-10-952b0c48bfa9)).
+To generate PDF files you need to install MiKTex which we won’t do for this example ([a good tutorial how to install MiKTeX is available here](https://medium.com/@sorenlind/create-pdf-reports-using-r-r-markdown-latex-and-knitr-on-windows-10-952b0c48bfa9)).
 So leave the default output format to HTML and click OK.